borisdj/sr-latn/_posts/2024-04-01-lightning-network.md

 -- One of the most promising **Solutions** is the so-called [***Lightning Network***](https://lightning.network/){:target="_blank"}.
 It works via channels between nodes, and needs base transactions for opening, closing, rebalancing and routing.
-One simple analogy is with when you open a beer tap with bartender and at the end of night it gets settled.
+One simple analogy is when you open a beer tap with bartender and at the end of night it gets settled with finality.
 With current transaction throughput we could see each year opening up to 100 000 new channels.
 Later process for onboarding users can be increased even more with [**Channel Factories**](https://bitcoinops.org/en/topics/channel-factories/){:target="_blank"} for [**scalability**](https://bitcoin.stackexchange.com/questions/67158/what-are-channel-factories-and-how-do-they-work){:target="_blank"} and [**Covenants**](https://bitbox.swiss/blog/what-are-bitcoin-covenants/){:target="_blank"} ([scale beyond](https://www.rhinobitcoin.com/blog/bitcoin-covenants-can-we-scale-beyond-100m-users){:target="_blank"}).
 Others optins in development include: [sidecar channels](){:target="_blank"}, [statechains](https://lightning.engineering/posts/2021-05-26-sidecar-channels/){:target="_blank"}, [inherited IDs](https://github.com/JohnLaw2/btc-iids/blob/main/iids14.pdf){:target="_blank"}, and [statechains](https://medium.com/@RubenSomsen/statechains-non-custodial-off-chain-bitcoin-transfer-1ae4845a4a39){:target="_blank"}.